T4ctica1YT/DusklightWeb/README.md

 - From Domain / URL / Etc.

 To run this anywhere else just place the files in the directory of where ever you wish to host the game and open the link to the HTML.

+## * I am not affiliated with Nintendo, Dusklight, or anyone else related to this project, the original Dusklight project, nor the Twilight Princess game and its developers in anyway. ##